-This is the first part of a three part series I will be documenting over the next number of weeks.
-Following this there will be a more technical outlook on the algorithm used in my classification of the data provided by the UCI website for Machine Learning Datasets.
+This is the first part of a two part series I. Following this there will be a more technical outlook on the algorithm used in my classification of the data provided by the UCI website for Machine Learning Datasets.

 Wickramasinghe, A., Ranasinghe, D., Fumeaux, C., Hill, K. and Visvanathan, R. (2017).
 Sequence Learning with Passive RFID Sensors for Real-Time Bed-Egress Recognition in Older People.
 IEEE Journal of Biomedical and Health Informatics, 21(4), pp.917-929.